On the distinguishability of geometrically uniform quantum states: Irreducible representations

 \subsection{State exclusion problem}

-The discussion above generalizes to the \emph{state exclusion problem} \cite{pusey2012reality,bandyopadhyay2014exclusion,mcirvin2024prettybad}.
+We can generalize \Cref{prop:geom uniform optimal} to the \emph{state exclusion problem} \cite{pusey2012reality,bandyopadhyay2014exclusion,mcirvin2024prettybad}.
 In this problem, one aims to rule out the preparation of a specific state in an ensemble, which amounts to a minimization in the corresponding optimization problem for the error probability:

 The dual problem is

 Using the twirling technique from above, for a GU ensemble we again have

 where $\tilde{K}$ is taken over all $G$-equivariant operators such that $\tilde{K}\leq\frac{1}{n}\rho$.
 In particular, if $G$ acts irreducibly on the space $\cH$, then Schur's Lemma implies that